sm-ghavami/beautifulsoup/README.md

 home directory called test-all-versions.
 This script will run the unit tests under Python 2.7, then create a temporary Python 3 conversion of the source and run the unit tests again under Python 3.

+# What is new in this repository?

+You can enjoy from new css select rules such as
+- :lt
+- :lte
+- :gt
+- :gte
+- :eq
+- :contains
+- :containsOwn
+- :matches
+- :matchesOwn
+- :nth-child
+- :nth-of-type

+Also css select funtion bugs have been fixed.